harquail/nook_foldlings_thesis/markdown_chapters/44_Tech_Validity.md

 #Validity

 One of the primary goals of our software is to keep the user's sketch in a valid state.
-Since our algorithms for plane detection and 3D simulation succeed work if the edges form valid  shapes, it is essential to prevent invalid features from being added to the sketch.
+Since our algorithms for plane detection and 3D simulation only succeed if the edges form valid shapes, it is essential to prevent invalid features from being added to the sketch.
 Therefore, each feature has a function with the following signature, that validates edges in a feature:

 \begin{pygmented}{swift}
 func validate() -> (passed: Bool, error: String)
 \end{pygmented}

 The tool/template-based system is the primary means of insuring that user input is valid.
 The validate function is a secondary system, which attempts to fix errors in user input, and then returns an error message if the feature could not be validated.
 In case of errors, the feature is removed from the feature and we display a message using the warning system.
-For example, the validate() method of v-fold features reads as follows:
+For example, the _validate()_ function of v-fold features reads as follows:

 \singlespacing
 \begin{pygmented}{swift}